critterandguitari/Organelle_Manual/manual.md

 #### VNC

 VNC (Virtual Network Computing) allows for remote patching between Organelle and another computer, ie., using another computer to access patches on Organelle for editing.
+To configure VNC on your Organlle:

+1. Download TigerVNC for Organelle [here](https://patchstorage.com/tigervnc/).
+2. Put the .zop file in the USB drive in `Patches`.
+3. Reload, and scroll to `Install TigerVNC` in the patch list (it will fall under the T's, not the I's).
+This will run the install.
+Once completed, Mother will restart.
+4. Go to `Settings`, `WiFi Setup`, make sure WiFi is tunred on, and join your WiFi network, or select `Start AP`.
+5. If you selected `Start AP`, join that network on your computer.
+6. Return to the `System` menu and navigate to `Extras` > `TigerVNC`.
+7. If you are using a Mac:
+	-	Open the Screen Sharing app.
+	- 	In 'Connect To' enter `organelle.local:5901` and press Return.
+	-  When prompted for a password, enter __coolmusic__.
+	-  After a moment, a display will pop up that visualizes Organelle's OS, which means you're in!

+8. If you are using a PC:
+	-	Install RealVNC or TightVNC
+	-	Connect to `organelle.local:5901`.
+	-	When prompted for a password, enter __coolmusic__.
+	-  After a moment, a display will pop up that visualizes Organelle's OS, which means you're in!

-For more information on configuring VNC, see [this forum post](https://forum.critterandguitari.com/t/remote-patching-using-vnc/3607).
+For more information on configuring VNC with Organelle, see [this forum post](https://forum.critterandguitari.com/t/remote-patching-using-vnc/3607).

 #### SerialOSC